Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 She is?
 Yes, we're all cousins.
 Right.
 You're right.
-At Honex, we constantly strive to improve every aspect of bee existence.
+At Honex, we constantly strive to improve every aspect of Goober existence.
-These bees are stress-testing a new helmet technology.
+These Goobers are stress-testing a new helmet technology.
 What do you think he makes?
 Not enough.
 Here we have our latest advancement, the Krelman.